 As the Cleveland Clinic defines it, a death doula — also known as an end-of-life doula, end-of-life coach, or death coach — assists a dying person and their loved ones before, during and after death.
 They provide emotional and physical support, as well as education about the dying process.

-Training includes how to help the dying cope with end-of-life anxiety, how to plan their funeral, how to wrap up their worldly affairs, and how to help loved ones process the impending death, including young children experiencing the loss of a parent or grandparent.
+Training provided by these associations typically includes how to help the dying cope with end-of-life anxiety, how to plan their funeral, how to wrap up their worldly affairs, and how to help loved ones process the impending death, including young children experiencing the loss of a parent or grandparent.

 Death doulas are there to serve the desires of their clients, whether they want a hospice setting and a traditional funeral and burial, or express interest in other options that are gaining popularity.
 For example, death doula Shelby Kirllin, a program development manager for INELDA, told the San Antonio Express that she sees the rising awareness of doulas as part of a “death positive movement,” where families are returning to the tradition of supporting their dying loved ones at home and engaging with death on a more personal level.